-We are told that we are buried with Yahshua through baptism to the end that we walk in a new life, Romans 6:4.
+We are told that we are buried with Yahshua the Messiah through baptism to the end that we walk in a new life, Romans 6:4.
 That means that we undergo a unique transformation.
 Before you take the important step of immersion, you must understand all its ramifications for your present and future life.

+To think of immersion as a mere formality or just an outward sign of an inward change is to minimize what is a critical act of salvation for every True Worshiper seeking the Kingdom.
 Neither is the rite of baptism like some incantation that automatically changes your life.
-Baptism results from deep faith, sincere repentance, and a total commitment to real change in the life you live, while learning Yahweh’s truths.
+Baptism results from deep faith, sincere repentance, and a total commitment to real change in the life you live by learning and applying Yahweh’s truths.

-Baptism is a prerequisite to salvation itself.
-Therefore, immersion in the baptismal waters is no small matter.
+Baptism is a prerequisite for salvation itself.
+Therefore, to submit to baptismal waters is no small matter.
 We read Yahshua’s words in Mark 16:16: “He that believes and is baptized shall be saved; but he that believes not shall be damned.”
 He also said, “Except a man be born of water and of the Spirit, he cannot enter into the kingdom of Elohim,” John 3:5.

 Are You Willing to Permanently Change?

 What was once important to you as a carnal individual now takes a backseat to pleasing Yahweh in everything.
-It means nothing less than surrendering your very life to your Creator.
+It means nothing less than surrendering your very heart to your Creator.
 It comes down to saying, “All that you have said in your Word I will do and be obedient.”
 Paul describes it as “putting on Messiah,” Galatians 3:27.

 Yahshua now rules your thoughts and your actions.
 His life becomes the pattern for your life.
 Through Yahweh’s Spirit you see the world and look at your life through His eyes.
 You see your earthly existence as nothing less than training for an everlasting Kingdom.